mesalytic/discord-lookup-api/README.md

 Data is cached for 3 hours (or until the Redis Server restarts)

+## Planned features

+- Guild Lookup
+- Application Lookup
+- Experiment Lookup
+- Invite Resolver

 ## Usage

 You can freely access the API [here](https://discordlookup.mesavirep.xyz)

-Right now, you must specify an ID to the link (a proper website is currently [in development](https://github.com/chocololat/discord-lookup-api/tree/website))
+Right now, you must specify an ID to the link (a proper website is currently in development)

 ### Example